KevinRivera14/Team-Profile-Generator-/README.md

 # Description
 - What you are looking at is a Node.JS command line app.
+- not to mention that this assignment allows you to practice unit test

 this app contains the following
 - node.js